 TSN uses a time-synchronization mechanism such as the Precision Time Protocol (PTP) to ensure that all nodes in the network have a common view of time.
-This allows packets to be scheduled in advance so that they arrive at their destination at the correct time.
-TSN also includes mechanisms for flow control and congestion management so that real-time traffic can be given priority over best-effort traffic, and for handling lost or damaged packets.
+TSN lets us schedule packets in advance, so they arrive on time.
+It also controls traffic flow and congestion, prioritizing real-time traffic over standard traffic.
+TSN can handle lost or damaged packets too.

 How does Precision Time Protocol (IEEE 1588) compare with TSN?

 Precision Time Protocol (PTP) is a protocol used to synchronize clocks throughout a network.
-PTP uses a master-slave relationship in which the master clock provides timing information to the slave clocks.
-PTP can achieve sub-microsecond accuracy when used with specialized hardware.
+In a network, Precision Time Protocol (PTP) is used to synchronize clocks.
+When used with specialized hardware, PTP can achieve sub-microsecond accuracy by providing timing information to slave clocks.
+PTP has a master-slave relationship in which the master clock provides timing information to the slave clocks.

-Time Sensitive Networking (TSN) is a set of protocols that allows for deterministic, low-latency communication over Ethernet.
-TSN includes features such as time synchronization, quality of service, and traffic shaping.
-TSN can be used for applications such as industrial control, automotive, and avionics.IEEE 1588 is a standard that defines how PTP should be implemented.
+TSN is a set of guidelines that facilitate reliable and speedy communication via Ethernet.
+Among its key features are time synchronization, quality of service, and traffic shaping.
+TSN finds practical application in diverse fields like industrial control, the automotive industry, and avionics.IEEE 1588 is a standard that defines how PTP should be implemented.
 TSN is an emerging standard that builds on IEEE 1588 to provide additional functionality for time-sensitive networking.

 |Standard||Definition||Title of Standard|